-Actors implementing D-MRV solutions for decentralized distributed energy and clean cook stoves rely on new and more comprehensive project data sourcing and processing.
-Table 1 provides an overview on the two example technologies considered and the related digital approaches to MRV, followed by more details on their implementation.
+Actors implementing D-MRV solutions for decentralized energy and clean cookstoves rely on new and more comprehensive project data sourcing and processing.
+Table 1 provides an overview of the two example technologies considered and the related digital approaches to MRV, followed by more details on their implementation.

-Conventional approach Comparison D-MRV Decentralized energy Continuous monitoring of energy genera- Power generation data transmitted using a fully tion with regular (e.g. monthly, annually) automated process and recorded on advanced and often manual readings data platform Clean cook stoves Cook stove usage in baseline and project Continuous and comprehensive remote recording 510725 case typically determined from survey of usage level in project stoves through tempera- among sample of users; other parameters ture sensors, LPG flow measurement, or electricity are determined based on physical tests monitoring (e.g. water boiling test) Household survey still necessary to determine e.g. baseline stove and fuel type
+Conventional approach Comparison with D-MRV Decentralized energy Continuous monitoring of energy genera- Power generation data transmitted using a fully 87 tion with regular (e.g. monthly, annually) automated process and recorded on an advanced and often manual readings data platform Clean cookstoves Cookstove usage in baseline and project Continuous and comprehensive remote recording COORSTOVES case typically determined from survey of usage levels of project stoves through tempera- among sample of users; other parameters ture sensors, LPG flow measurement, or electricity are determined based on physical tests monitoring (e.g. water boiling test) Household surveys are still necessary to determine e.g. baseline stove and fuel type